Apply online now

 Use our Liquor Fee Schedule to calculate your fee.

-A club licence is subject to annual liquor licence fee, due in April each year.
+A limited licence for multiple (multi) functions is subject to an annual liquor licence fee, due in May each year.
 Read more about annual liquor licence fees.

 You must be:

 Create a OneGov account to apply online for a new licence or maintain your existing licence online.